abstewart/DRaw/client-and-server/README.md

 ### Notes ###
 * If you are on a Mac computer, you may need to run: `export MACOSX_DEPLOYMENT_TARGET=11` in your terminal before running `dub`.
 * When you are done running the client(s), closing the application down via exiting it or quitting it will shut down the client program.
-You have to `Control-c` the server program to shut down it down.
+However, you have to `Control-c` the server program to shut down it down.
-* The server may take a little to start up, be patient.
+* The server and/or client may take a moment to start up (during the `dub` print outs) -- please be patient, they will load and start up correctly.